bycop/bycop/README.md

 - 👨‍💻 All of my projects are available at [http://bycop.rf.gd/](http://bycop.rf.gd/)

-- 💬 Ask me about Node.js (discord.js), C, Typescript.
+- 💬 Ask me about Node.js (discord.js), C, Typescript, lua.

 - 📫 How to reach me **sfournio@student.42lyon.fr**